Soil preparation is one of the important parts of getting a bounty harvest. Tomatoes can perform better if they get the right soil types they need.

-Boost up the tomato plants immunity and protect them from blight diseases.
-Using 2-3 aspirin tablets each hole also produce a good harvest.
+Boost up the tomato plants’ immunity and protect them from blight diseases.
+Using 2-3 aspirin tablets each hole also produces a good harvest.

 Crushed eggshells are a great source of calcium for tomatoes.
 It boosts up the plants’ growth and protects blossom end root problems.
 Put some handfuls for each tomato holes whether it is garden bed or containers.

 Epsom salt fulfills the magnesium deficiency of tomato plants.
-Both garden bed and containers need 1 or 2 teaspoons of salt in each planting hole to do miracles.
+Both garden beds and containers need 1 or 2 teaspoons of salt in each planting hole to do miracles.